This post is sponsored by Big Red, but the content and opinions expressed here are my own.

 - Preheat oven to 375 degrees.

 - Drain the macaroni and rinse with cold water.
-Reserve some of the water from the pasta in case you need it later.
 This is important.
 You want the pasta to cool so that it does not continue to cook.
 The pasta will cook again while baking in the oven.
 Over-cooked pasta results in a terrible texture.

 - Heat a sauce pan on medium heat.
 Add the butter and allow it to melt.